Immerse Yourself in the Business Side of Technology

 Why BU’s Computer Information Systems Degree Has Been Top 10 since 2014

 • Accreditation: The master’s degree concentration in Health Informatics is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-The master’s degree concentration in IT Project Management is accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC).
+The master’s degree concentration in IT Project & Product Management is accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC).

 • Active Learning Environment: BU MET’s Computer Information Systems courses ensure you get the attention you need, while introducing case studies and real-world projects that ensure you gain in-depth, practical experience with the latest technologies.
 In addition, BU’s Center for Reliable Information Systems and Cyber Security (RISCS) offers opportunities to collaborate and participate in research on system reliability and information security.